-As discussed in Note 1, the financial statements of Richmond Retirement System present the fiduciary net position and changes in fiduciary net position of the City of Richmond, Virginia that are attributable to the transactions of Richmond Retirement System.
-The financial statements do not present fairly the financial position of the entire City of Richmond, Virginia as of June 30, 2023, the changes in its financial position, and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements of Richmond Retirement System present only the fiduciary net position and changes in the fiduciary net position of the City of Richmond, Virginia that are attributable to the transactions of Richmond Retirement System.
+The accompanying financial statements do not purport to, and do not, present fairly the financial position of the City of Richmond, Virginia as of June 30, 2024, the changes in its financial position, or, where applicable, its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.